Paul de Chomedey, Sieur de Maisonneuve: Governor of Montreal

 Already familiar with the terrain, the Haudenosaunee would often observe and engage the French settlers from the safety of the woods.
 That devastating strategy was the beginning of a long conflict between the groups as they were competing with each other for game and other resources.
 On 30 March 1644, the situation came to a head.
 Warned by their guard dogs as to the nearby presence of their enemies, a band of 30 settlers went into the forest to face their foes.
 Once in the woods, the French encountered 250 Haudenosaunee people in ambush, waiting for them.
 Retreating in the face of such uneven odds, Maisonneuve remained last so that the others could make it safely back to the fort, resulting in him being set upon by a Haudenosaunee chief.
 In this decisive moment, Maisonneuve fired twice on the chief, thus "killing him with his bare hands," as is sometimes quoted about the event, before returning to the safety of the fort amid much fanfare.

 In 1645, Maisonneuve received news that his father had died, and he returned to France.
-There, he was offered the position of governor of New France but turned it down, wanting to continue his leadership of Ville-Marie.
+There, he was offered the position of Governor of New France but turned it down, wanting to continue his leadership of Ville-Marie.
 Maisonneuve returned to Montreal in 1647, and the wars with the Iroquois continued.
 In 1649, Maisonneuve stood as godfather for the first white child baptized in the colony.
 She was Pauline Hébert, the daughter of the fur-trader Augustin Hébert and his wife Adrienne Du Vivier, who had come to Montreal in 1648 with Maisonneuve and their elder daughter Jeanne.

 In the spring of 1651, the Haudenosaunee attacks became so frequent and so violent that Ville-Marie thought that its end had come.
 Maisonneuve made all the settlers take refuge in the fort.
 By 1652, the colony at Montreal had been so reduced that he was forced to return to France to raise 100 volunteers to go with him to the colony the following year.
 If the effort had failed, Montreal would have been abandoned and the survivors relocated downriver to Quebec City.
 When the 100 arrived in the fall of 1653, the population of Montreal was barely 50 people.
-They included Jacques Archambault, who dug the first water well of the island in 1657, at the request of Maisonneuve.
+They included Jacques Archambault, who dug the first well on the island in 1657, at the request of Maisonneuve.

+Over time, the colony grew in size and eventually was large enough to be secure from the Haudenosaunee threat.
+Ownership of the colony was transferred from the missionary society to the Sulpicians in March 1663.
+As New France had been proclaimed a royal province in 1663, governance of Montreal was assumed by the Governor General and the Sovereign Council.

+New France's governor general, Augustin de Saffray de Mésy, officially appointed Maisonneuve as governor of Montreal in October 1663.
+Maisonneuve objected, arguing that since the Sulpicians held the seigneurial rights, only they could appoint a governor.
+For the same reason, Maisonneuve objected to the establishment of a royal court at Montreal.